Home » Buildings » Stadiums » New Developments: The Commanders’ Return to D.C. Takes Shape

-The Washington Commanders are officially returning home, the team and D.C.
-Mayor Muriel Bowser announced a historic agreement on Monday to bring the NFL franchise back to the nation’s capital, making the announcement in a social media video that was narrated by Super Bowl-winning quarterback Joe Theismann.
+The Washington Commanders are officially returning to D.C. with new stadium.
+The team and D.C.
+Mayor Muriel Bowser announced a historic agreement on April 28, 2025 to bring the NFL franchise back to the nation’s capital, making the announcement in a social media video that was narrated by Super Bowl-winning quarterback Joe Theismann.
 Theismann talked in the video about his experiences playing at RFK Stadium and what a new stadium would mean to the city.

 The new stadium will be built on the site of the old RFK Stadium, the Commanders’ home from 1961 to 1996 before they relocated to FedEx Field in Landover, Maryland.
 Groundbreaking on the project is expected next year, subject to approval by the D.C.
 Council, with the new stadium set to open in 2030.